JBEI/edd/docs/Configuration.md

       file!
 It is meant to contain secrets for external services, and should be protected as any other password file.
 The repository excludes this file, but includes a `secrets.env-example` to use as a template.
-    * `docker-compose.yml`: Configures EDD's docker containers as run by Docker-compose.
-This is set up by default in a working configuration, but you may want to change container definitions, etc. based on your computing needs / resources and deployment strategy.
+    * `docker-compose.yml`: Configures EDD's docker containers as run by Docker Compose.
+This is set up in a working configuration with basic default settings, but you may wish to change container definitions, etc. based on your computing needs, available resources, and deployment strategy.
 See the [Docker-compose documentation][1] for reference.
 Most local changes should go in the `docker-compose.override.yml` file.
-The override file is not included in the repository, like `secrets.env`, but there is an `docker-compose.yml-example` used to generate one.
+The override file is not included in the repository -- similar to `secrets.env` -- but there is an example template file `docker-compose.yml-example`.
 See comments in the example file, and the related [Docker-compose extends documentation][2] for reference.

 * __EDD Django configuration files__: Much of EDD's functionality runs through the Django framework, and can be configured using Django's settings mechanism.
 See "EDD Django Configuration Files" below for more details.

 * __Service-specific scripts and configuration__: The full definitions of services and configurations used in EDD are contained in the `docker_services` directory.
 Each service can be configured per the documentation provided by the maintainer of the used image, or a different